sikrvault/sikr/README.md

 ## How to run

-As a included dependency, and for the sake of separating components as most as we are able, we included *uwsgi* in the dependencies, so you can test run your project with the following command (inside the virtual environment):
+To run it for testing you can use gunicorn or uwsgi or any other wsgi interface.
+To run it with uwsgi for example:

 `$ uwsgi --http :8080 --wsgi-file app.py --callable api`